Azure/PMAgent-onboarding/products/data-schema-microsoft-365-agents-toolkit.md

-# 2023 New OKR 2.2: F5 success rate - Product and Data Overview Template
+# Microsoft 365 Agents Toolkit - Product and Data Overview Template

 ## 1. Product Overview

-This schema defines how PMAgent should interpret telemetry and compute the “F5 (local debug) success rate” for TeamsFx across clients.
-Product scope: 2023 New OKR 2.2: F5 success rate.
+This schema defines how PMAgent should interpret telemetry Microsoft 365 Agents Toolkit, e.g., computing the “F5 (local debug) success rate” for TeamsFx across clients.

 - Objective: Measure and report TeamsFx F5 success rate across VS Code (VSC), CLI, and Visual Studio (VS), sliced by version and project type.
 Normalize session timelines, classify errors, and compute first success to determine if a project is blocked or successful.
 - Notes: Timezone assumed UTC unless explicitly adjusted; adopt a 3-day completeness gate from first debug to avoid premature classification.